7 Street food spots in Venice (with map)

 3. Al Mercà

-In the San Polo district, a few meters away from the crowded Rialto bridge, there’s a tiny bacaro that sells directly on the street: Al Mercà.
+In the San Polo district, a few metres away from the crowded Rialto bridge, there’s a tiny bacaro that sells directly on the street: Al Mercà.

 This is a famous wine bar and one of the most loved by Venetian people in the Rialto market area.
 There’s no space inside to take a seat.
-Literally there’s only a counter, but you should definitely stop by as the quality of the food and wines are excellent.
+Literally there’s only a counter, but you should definitely stop by, as the quality of the food and wines is excellent.

 The price for one ‘cicchetto’ is around 1 or 2 euros.
-One of the most popular ‘cicchetto’ is the one with creamy cod on top, a typical Venetian specialty.
+One of the most popular ‘cicchetto’ is the one with creamy cod on top, a typical Venetian speciality.

 If you’re looking for a great place for your aperitivo on the go in Venice, then Al Mercà is your next foodie spot.